 Clause 4 deals with independence and impartiality and is, apart from certain amendments, similar to the existing section 4 of the Act.
-Provision is made that a commissioner of the Commission or a member of staff of the Commission-
+Provision is made that the Commission is independent (subsection (1)(a)).
+Provision is further made that a member of the Commission or a member of staff of the Commission-

-- (a) may not use the position or privileges of a member of the Commission or a member of staff of the Commission for private gain or to benefit another person improperly (subsection (1)(b)); - (b) may not act in any manner that compromises the credibility, impartiality, independence or integrity of the Commission (subsection (1)(c)); and - (c) who contravenes or fails to comply with any of the matters referred to above is guilty of misconduct (subsection (7)).
+- (a) may not use the position or privileges of a member of the Commission or a member of staff of the Commission for private gain or to benefit another person improperly (subsection (1)(b)(ii)); - (b) may not act in any manner that compromises the credibility, impartiality, independence or integrity of the Commission (subsection (1)(b)(iii)); and - (c) who contravenes or fails to comply with any of the matters referred to above is guilty of misconduct (subsection (6)).